-Anglo American, led by South Africa’s Duncan Wanblad, plans to list De Beers
+Anglo American, led by South Africa's Duncan Wanblad, faces fresh BHP takeover bid

 Anglo-American considers listing De Beers as it exits diamonds, marking the end of a century-old partnership amid market turmoil and weak demand.